-The table set forth below outlines the fees and expenses that you may have to pay directly or indirectly when you invest in the fund.
-The fund may have to pay some of these fees and expenses, which you pay indirectly, because those fees and expenses will reduce the value of your investment in the fund.
+The table set forth below outlines the fees and expenses that you may have to pay directly or indirectly when you invest in a fund.
+A fund may have to pay some of these fees and expenses, which you pay indirectly, because those fees and expenses will reduce the value of your investment in the fund.

-Fees and expenses payable by the fund
+Fees and expenses payable by the funds

-Management fee
+Management fees